rtnakano-lab/Arthrobacter/README.md

 Note:
 The sequence dataset supporting the results of this study was submitted to the DNA Data Bank of Japan (https://www.ddbj.nig.ac.jp)
-・16S rRNA amplicon sequences.
-(PRJDB11062)
+・16S rRNA amplicon sequences (PRJDB11062).
-・assembled genomes of newly-sequenced Arthrobacter stains.
-(PRJDB11299)
+・assembled genomes of newly-sequenced Arthrobacter stains (PRJDB11299).